pablo-meier/Pablog/posts/2018-03-28-overthinking-a-tomb-raider.md

 The games knew where to apply thick layers of schlock and where not to.
 The movie has this weird thematic issue with whether or not magic behind the tomb they're raiding is real; the games just said "fuck it, we're owning it, magic is a thing because it makes the game more fun."
-The movies made weaker choices.
+The movie made weaker choices.
 Ditto Matthias (the villain) who was the wrong amount of ham.

 The callbacks to the game were not well-selected or well-executed.
 Lara holding